mibur1/psy111/book/statistics/week_X2_CFA_SEM/1_CFA.md

 # X2.1 CFA in Python

-To compute an CFA in Python we will again use the `factor_analyzer` package.
+To compute a CFA in Python we will again use the `factor_analyzer` package.

 ### Example dataset